r3c0n75/bitburner-scripts/README.md

 ## 🆕 What's New (For Returning Users)

+### Version 1.8.13 (November 12, 2025)
+**Batch Scripts RAM Calculation Fix** 🔧
+- Fixed critical bug in `smart-batcher.js` and `simple-batcher.js`
+- Scripts now use maximum RAM cost of all three scripts (hack/grow/weaken)
+- Eliminates "insufficient ram" errors on 64GB and 8GB servers
+- Ensures 100% reliable script deployment
+- No more partial deployments where some scripts fail to start

+**Impact**:
+- 64GB servers: Correctly calculates 36 threads instead of 37
+- 8GB servers: Correctly calculates 4 threads instead of 5
+- All scripts start successfully with accurate RAM allocation

 ### Version 1.8.6 (October 28, 2025)
 **Enhanced Global Kill Reliability** 🔫✨
 - `global-kill.js` now has 100% reliable process termination